India, B'desh must adopt seamless transport connectivity: World Bank report

-New Delhi, March 9 (IANS) With ample space of enhancing trade ties between India and Bangladesh, the two neighbours should move towards seamless transport connectivity including setting up of an efficient regional transit regime and harmonising driver's licensing and visa regimes, says a World Bank report.
+New Delhi: With ample space of enhancing trade ties between India and Bangladesh, the two neighbours should move towards seamless transport connectivity including setting up of an efficient regional transit regime and harmonising driver's licensing and visa regimes, says a World Bank report.

 Titled "Connecting to Thrive: Challenges and Opportunities of Transport Integration in Eastern South Asia," the report analyses the Bangladesh-Bhutan-India-Nepal (BBIN) Motor Vehicles Agreement (MVA) and compares it with international best practices.